ChurchSuite/embed-json-script/README.md

 For information on how to use this, see [King's Hope Church](https://kingshope.church), our demonstration church website!

+To see what has changed recently, check out our [Change Log](https://github.com/ChurchSuite/embed-json-script/blob/master/CHANGELOG.md).

-If you have any issues, please raise an issue on this repository, or contact [ChurchSuite Support](mailto:support@churchsuite.com).
+If you have any issues, please raise an issue, or contact [ChurchSuite Support](mailto:support@churchsuite.com).